The Opioid Epidemic Continues to Ravage the U.S. Population

 What is Causing the Spike in Drug-Related Deaths in America?

 This may seem surprising, but statistics suggest that 75 percent of all new heroin users started out taking legal painkillers.
-Many make the switch because heroin is considerably less expensive and easier to get then prescription painkillers.
+Many make the switch because heroin is considerably less expensive and easier to get than prescription painkillers.
 Heroin addiction is responsible for many of the opioid-related deaths happening every year in America.

-Many addiction experts blame street heroin laced with synthetic Fentanyl as a main cause of overdose.
+Many addiction experts blame street heroin laced with synthetic Fentanyl as the main cause of overdose.
 This opioid is 100 times more potent than Morphine.
 Drug dealers across the United States are now illegally purchasing synthetic Fentanyl online from overseas laboratories.
 They lace their street heroin with it to secure repeat business from buyers because it produces such a powerful high.
-The problem is, users don’t know they are taking Fentanyl.
+The problem is that users don’t know they are taking Fentanyl.
 They end up doing too much and they die from respiratory depression.

 Street heroin definitely contributes to the rising overdose death toll every year.
-However; it is important to recognize that tens of thousands of people are dying every year by overdosing on legal prescription opioids.
+However, it is important to recognize that tens of thousands of people are dying every year by overdosing on legal prescription opioids.

 What is the Solution to the Opioid Epidemic?

 At AToN, we are on the front lines of the national drug crisis, fighting every day to save one addicted person at a time.
 We openly admit that we don’t know anything about politics.
 We have no real opinion about what the federal government is doing to reduce the number of drug fatalities every year.
-We simply focus our efforts on doing what we do best – treating every individual who comes for us to help for an opioid addiction.
+We simply focus our efforts on doing what we do best – treating every individual who comes for us to help with opioid addiction.

 Ultimately, we believe this is how to end the opioid epidemic in America.
-We reduce the number of drug-related deaths by saving one person a time.
+We reduce the number of drug-related deaths by saving one person at a time.

 If you have an addiction to opioids, you are in very real danger of dying from an accidental overdose.
 Just think – of the 63,632 people who died from a drug-related death in 2016, how many do you think just went to bed and never woke up?
-They didn’t want to die and they didn’t plan to.
-They were powerless over their addiction and they didn’t reach out for help.
+They didn’t want to die, and they didn’t plan to.
+They were powerless over their addiction, and they didn’t reach out for help.
 They left behind families who will forever miss them and grieve their loss.
 If you are addicted to heroin or prescription opioids, this could happen to you too.

 If you want help, we’re here.

-To Read more about Fentanyl check out a few other articles:
+To Read more about Fentanyl, check out a few other articles: